-SYMPTOM DO YOU HAVE THE Symptom Now?
-NOTES When did symptom start?/How long?/How often?
+Signs or Symptoms Do You Have the Sign or Symptom Now?
+NOTES When Did the Sign or Symptom Start?/ How Long?/How Often?

 Distended abdomen (large belly size) Yes No

 Stomach pain and/or cramps Yes No

 Nausea Yes No

 Frequent vomiting Yes No

-Frequent/watery diarrhea Yes No
+Frequent diarrhea Yes No

-Constipation Yes No

 Easy bruising Yes No

-Fever Yes No

-Tiredness Yes No
+Poor growth (failure to thrive) (for infants only) Yes No

-Yellow discoloration of skin Yes No
+Yellow discoloration of skin or white of the eyes Yes No

-Frequent nosebleeds Yes No

 Other Yes No